Welcome to Mystery Trivia, a monthly feature brought to you by the editors of the .

 August 2007

-writes a series of mysteries that feature ex-cop and private investigator Alex McKnight living in a small town named Paradise.
+Steve Hamilton writes a series of mysteries that feature ex-cop and private investigator Alex McKnight living in a small town named Paradise.
 Where is Paradise?

 July 2007